cedricwalter/blockchain-consensus/README.md

 Coin age is used in the calculation for both stake weight AND the staking reward.
 Staking reward is set by the coin's APR.
 The effect is a stable, consistent interest for all staking wallets, regardless of input size or reasonable downtime.

+1. The validators will have to lock up some of their coins as stake.
+2. After that, they will start validating the blocks.
+Meaning, when they discover a block which they think can be added to the chain, they will validate it by placing a bet on it.
+3. If the block gets appended, then the validators will get a reward proportional to their bets.

 ## Used in
 * Ada
 * EOS.IO
 * Gridcoin
 * Nxt
 * Waves
+* In Future with Casper in Ethereum

 ## Pros
 Cost efficient: speed, energy, hardware